EMCL-Research-ITSecLab/SONiC-interswitch-communication/README.md

   |Client 2 IP| 10.0.250.2 |

-#### 4.1 Setup Gns3 and configure dhcp
+#### 4.1 Setup GNS3 and configure DHCP

 First you will need to replicate the architecture.
 Make sure to connect the internet sources on the eth0 ports, so for a each switch, eth0 should point to an arbitrary port of the hub that is connected to the GNS3 NAT.

 ##### 4.1.1 Create Management VLAN 100
-Now, in order to allow the virtual machines to communicate with each other, it is necessary to configure a dhcp service, as the sonic switches only come with a dhcp relay.
-Execute the following steps on the main **spine switch** to setup the neccessary VLAN for the Management connection:
+Now, in order to allow the the communication between the switches directly, it is necessary to setup a VLAN.
+Furthermore, a DHCP service is needed to assign IP addresses, since the sonic switches only come with a DHCP relay.
+Execute the following steps on the **spine switch** to setup the necessary VLAN for the Management connection:

 ```
 sonic-cli